smidm/pom/README.txt

   ROOM <view width> <view height> <number of cameras> <number of locations>

     Defines the input image size, the number of cameras and the number of locations in the area of interest.
+In case of differently sized images for each camera set the <view width> and <view height> to -1 and specify the camera view sizes by the CAMERA keyword.

+  CAMERA <camera number> <view width> <view height>

+    Defines the input image size for a camera.
+Used only in the case of differently sized images.
+The dimensions have to be defined for all the cameras specified in the ROOM keyword <number of cameras> parameter.
+    <camera number> can be arbitrary nonegative number.

   RECTANGLE <camera number> <location number> notvisible|<xmin> <ymin> <xmax> <ymax>

     Defines the parameters of a certain rectangle, standing for an individual at a certain location viewed from a certain camera.
 All non-specified rectangles are "not visible" by default.

   INPUT_VIEW_FORMAT <input image filename format>